“May the Lord give you peace.”

-June 26, 2022 is the 89th birthday anniversary of my unforgettable departed friend Carol Schuldt.
-Carol was an extraordinarily intuitive free spirit, whose authentic and inner directed spiritual life was in inspiration for me and countless others.
+Carol was an extraordinarily intuitive free spirit, whose authentic and inner directed spiritual life was an inspiration for me and countless others.

-Diagnosed with pancreatic cancer and heart failure, Carol painlessly left her body at age 85 on December 1st, 2018.
+Previously Carol painlessly left her body on December 1st, 2018, diagnosed with pancreatic cancer and heart failure at age 85.
 A week later her body was interred in a wild nature place overlooking the Pacific Ocean, after spontaneous rituals and stories were shared by Carol’s friends on a beautiful sunny afternoon.

-In tribute to Carol, this posting recounts my memoirs of our friendship, outlines Carol’s extraordinary spiritual history, tells a miraculous synchronicity story about how I tearfully bid her farewell through our shared synchronistic harmony with St. Francis of Assisi, and concludes with my eulogy to Carol.
+In tribute to Carol, this posting has recounted my memoirs of our friendship, outlined Carol’s extraordinary spiritual history, told a miraculous synchronicity story about how I tearfully bid her farewell through our shared synchronistic harmony with St. Francis of Assisi, and concluded with my eulogy to Carol.

-Carol and I had innumerable synchronistic encounters, after we first met in the 1980’s.
+Carol and I had many synchronistic encounters, after we first met in the 1980’s.
 And we repeatedly shared our many ‘miraculous’ synchronicity stories (a few of which are posted here on SillySutras.com).

-Before meeting Carol, I miraculously ‘discovered’ and became a lover of St. Francis of Assisi.
-And soon after meeting Carol, I regarded her as a ‘female St. Francis’ who constantly communed with Nature, even with the sun, the moon, and many nonhuman lifeforms.
+Before meeting Carol, I’d miraculously ‘discovered’ and become a lover of St. Francis of Assisi.
+And soon after meeting Carol, I learned that she too was a St. Francis lover, who constantly communed with Nature, even with the sun, the moon, and many nonhuman lifeforms.

-So in tribute to Carol’s transition, I write now about her spiritual history, and how I tearfully bid her farewell through our shared synchronistic harmony with St. Francis of Assisi.
+So in tribute to Carol’s transition, I’ve writen about her spiritual history, and how I tearfully bid her farewell through our shared synchronistic harmony with St. Francis of Assisi.